Philipine26/Philipine26/README.md

 - 📚 I’m studying to complete my Computer Science Bachelor Degree

-- 👨🏻‍💻 Love programming and resolving problems
+- 👨🏻‍💻 Love Starting projects as long as it is relates to computer

-- 🧠 I like to learn something new
+- 🧠 I like challenging myself with any new things I learn

 - 📫 How to reach me **phandj01@wsc.edu**